corda/corda-docs-portal/content/en/platform/corda/5.1/developing-applications/api/ledger/utxo-ledger/vault-queries.md

     }
 }
 ```
 {{% /tab %}}
 {{< /tabs >}}

-After the output state finalizes, it is represented as the following in the database (`custom_representation column`)
+state finalizes, it is represented as the following in the database (`custom_representation column`)
 with a `stateRef` field stored under the `ContractState` JSON object:
 ```json
 {
   "net.corda.v5.ledger.utxo.ContractState" : {